 Without mechanisms for detecting controllers, the example application would send metrics for each individual URL requested by visitors to your site.
 If you have a million articles and your site is popular, in each minute there could be several thousand unique URLs visited.
-This produces a significant amount of additional data to be sent to New Relic for each harvest cycle, and the New Relic APM Transactions page would attempt to list thousands of unique URLs, resulting in metric grouping issues.
+This produces a significant amount of additional data to be sent to New Relic for each harvest cycle, and the APM Transactions page would attempt to list thousands of unique URLs, resulting in metric grouping issues.

 To monitor and improve your application performance, it's much more useful to know the average performance for a function (for example, viewing articles on your site) than how quickly each individual article is displayed.
 To prevent metric grouping issues, New Relic will normally show a single entry for that function (for example,

-/article/view/*) on the New Relic APM Transactions page.
+/article/view/*) on the APM Transactions page.

 This grouping gives you a much better idea of how much time was spent viewing articles, and allows you to easily spot any performance problems related to viewing articles.
 If these statistics were spread across hundreds or thousands of transactions, detecting trends, regressions, or performance improvements would be extremely difficult.

 Each APM agent has distinct ways of detecting controllers and frameworks.
 Most are automatic, but a few require you to enable or disable options in a config file.
 You can also follow our recommendations to help prevent metric grouping issues from occurring.